-The facilities will be made available to all pupils and pupils could use the facility they feel most comfortable in, e.g. if a trans pupil wished to use a private changing room.
+The facilities will be made available to all students and students could use the facility they feel most comfortable in, e.g. if a trans student wished to use a private changing room.

-The school will support trans pupils to feel comfortable and ensure they can celebrate their identity.
+The school will support trans students to feel comfortable and ensure they can celebrate their identity.

-The school will ensure that there is a designated safe space within the school where trans pupils can discuss issues of gender without fear of discrimination.
+The school will ensure that there is a designated safe space within the school where trans students can discuss issues of gender without fear of discrimination.

-11. Pregnancy and maternity
+Pregnancy and maternity

-We will ensure that pupils are not singled out or treated less favourably because they become pregnant, or have recently given birth, or because they are breastfeeding.
+We will ensure that students are not singled out or treated less favourably because they become pregnant, or have recently given birth, or because they are breastfeeding.

-We will make reasonable adjustments to accommodate absence requests for the treatment and support of pupils who are pregnant or have just given birth.
+We will make reasonable adjustments to accommodate absence requests for the treatment and support of students who are pregnant or have just given birth.

-12. Looked after children (LAC)
+Looked after children (LAC)